Agoric/agoric-sdk/README-solo-and-chain.md

 transactions).
 It also writes the GCI into a file where the solo bootstrap function can read it, which adds the chain-side object as an import (i.e.
 "ingress"), giving the solo vats access to that chain-side object.

+The `localdemo2-run-chain` target sets an environment variable named `BOOT_ADDRESS` to the public key of the solo machine.
+This causes the chain-side vats to provide an exported object (an "egress") to the solo vats from which they can fetch a bundle of chain-side objects (the "chain bundle").
+Without this, the inbound VatTP messages will meet an empty C-list and they won't be able to access any objects.

 After starting both vats and evaluating the `getBalance()` line, the solo machine will send a message to the chain.
 The chain will see the transaction,